 The real surprise, when I came up with that concept 20 years ago, was how few customer publishing agencies were actually doing it.
 And I should know.
 By then I’d published magazines for the Post Office, HSBC and Singapore Airlines.
 So I set up my own agency and called it Working Titles, because I wanted everything we published to work.

 Our first client was the Jordan Grand Prix F1 team (now Racing Point).
 Our second was Pickfords, the removals specialists.

 Since then we’ve launched magazines, produced directories, created websites and written content for countless newsletters, magazine articles, case studies, email campaigns, presentations, smartphone apps and advertising campaigns.
 And we’ve continued to do so on behalf of some of the best-known brands in the country.

 Nowadays, we tend to do more online than in print, and customer publishing has morphed into content marketing, but we’ve never abandoned that original idea – to produce words and pictures that work.

 If that sounds like the kind of no-nonsense approach to customer communications you favour, please give me a call on 01223 656700.

-Effective content marketing is about recognising who needs what information and when.
-If you’re a construction industry product manufacturer here are some tips on getting it right.
-Make it interesting ‘Interesting’ is itself an interesting concept; if I’m researching non-slip flooring for hospital corridors then slip resistance data will be interesting.
-That doesn’t mean I’d …
+Effective content marketing to architects and specifiers – indeed anyone associated with the construction process – is about recognising who needs what information, and when.
+If you’re a construction industry product manufacturer then here are some tips on getting it right.
+Make it interesting (read: relevant) ‘Interesting’ is itself an ambigious concept.
+A specifier researching …

 Make sure that your case study poses the question, ‘What problem did we encounter and how did we solve it?’
 Your photography should then illustrate that journey.
 Use a professional photographer.
 Smartphone cameras are great and we all know someone who takes a good picture, but trust me, a professional will be quicker, more adaptable, …